shader-slang/slang/docs/user-guide/07-autodiff.md

 Automatic differentiation for generic functions is supported.
 The forward-derivative and backward propagation functions of a generic function is also a generic function with the same set of generic parameters and constraints.
 Using `[ForwardDerivative]`, `[ForwardDerivativeOf]`, `[BackwardDerivative]` or `[BackwardDerivativeOf]` attributes to associate a derivative function with different set of generic parameters or constraints is a compile-time error.

-An interface method requirement can be marked as `[ForwardDifferentiable]` or `[BackwardDifferentiable]` so they may be called in a forward or backward differentiable function and have the derivatives propagate through the call.
+An interface method requirement can be marked as `[ForwardDifferentiable]` or `[Differentiable]` so they may be called in a forward or backward differentiable function and have the derivatives propagate through the call.
 This works regardless of whether or not the call can be specialized or has to go through dynamic dispatch.
 However, calls to interface methods are only differentiable once.
 Higher order differentiation through interface method calls are not supported.

 ## Restrictions of Automatic Differentiation